Jenny16x/TeamSix/README.md

 I performed a polynomial regression anlaysis on the data after finding this online.
 I chose this type of model because I thought it might perform better than a normal linear regression model given the data in many cases is only slightly linear at best.
 The polynomial regression model attempted to overcome this by adding a curvature to what would otherwise be a flat prediction line.
 Different degrees to the model resulted in different prediction outcomes.
 Currently, I've applied the polynomial regression model on "ERA" (earned run average) and "Strike Outs".

-For both models, the prediction results were not realistic.
-However, when adding the element of a